-For more than 33 years, the Aquarium has played a significant role in shaping the landscape of Norwalk and the region.
+For almost 34 years, the Aquarium has played a significant role in shaping the landscape of Norwalk and the region.
 The second largest family attraction in Connecticut, and 50 miles from New York City, the Aquarium hosts nearly 500,000 guests annually.
 Its primary exhibits take guests on a voyage from the shallow salt marshes and estuaries to the depths of the Long Island Sound and the ocean beyond, culminating with habitats for sharks and harbor seals.
 Altogether, the Aquarium is home to more than 7,000 animals and 300 species in 75 exhibits.
 A new 4D Theater offers a unique sensory film experience for guests.
 Its education programs introduce approximately 80,000 students, campers and scouts to marine and STEM education.

 The Aquarium is recognized as a top aquarium in the nation, and is accredited by the Association of Zoos and Aquariums.
 It is an active participant in the local and regional community.

 The strength of the Aquarium is its 60 full-time staff, and part-time and seasonal staff, in addition to nearly 300 volunteers, which contribute 28,000 hours annually.
 While the pandemic challenged the Aquarium in profound ways, the team’s resilience and creativity led to new ways to connect with the community, and renewed optimism for the future.